Riley left school wanting to achieve one thing.

 His first hurdle was when he found out he was colour blind and unable to serve on the front line, so he changed tack and decided to enlist as a medic and was accepted!
 However, the week before his enlistment Riley had a car accident that he couldn’t understand or even remember.

-A few days later, hospital staff discovered the likely cause of his car crash was a sudden seizure (his first of many) and he was then diagnosed with epilepsy.
+A few days later, hospital staff realised his car crash was likely caused by a seizure (his first of many that followed) and he was diagnosed with epilepsy.

-Tasmanians provide care & assistance to someone with epilepsy
+Tasmanians provide care or help someone with epilepsy

 Tasmanians have epilepsy